 Using 30-day single-member simulations at 240 km and 120 km resolution, we examined ten alternative implementations ranging from simple autoconversion perturbations to a more explicit giant-cloud-condensation-nuclei (GCCN) lifecycle treatment with activation, condensational growth, coalescence, and wet scavenging.
 Across these implementations, diagnosed latent heat transport at 30°N varied substantially (range −211 to +153 TW; standard deviation ~126 TW — comparable in magnitude to some published transport estimates), indicating strong sensitivity of some circulation metrics to aerosol microphysical assumptions within these experiments.

-These simulations are not intended as detection or attribution evidence and are limited by coarse resolution, short integrations, single realizations, and convective parameterization uncertainty.
-Rather, they demonstrate that rainforest bioaerosol assumptions can materially influence modeled tropical rainfall responses and some transport diagnostics.
-The results motivate targeted follow-up using convection-permitting ensembles, observational constraints on rainforest aerosol emissions, and higher-fidelity cloud microphysics.
+These simulations are not intended as detection or attribution evidence. v3 phases (1–7) are limited to single 30-day realizations; the v4 ensemble (Phase 9 in §6.9) advances on this with a 5-pair design but remains coarse-resolution and parameterized for tropical convection.
+Rather than producing detection-grade numbers, the experiments demonstrate that rainforest bioaerosol assumptions can materially influence modeled tropical rainfall responses and some transport diagnostics, and that the 30°N northward-latent-heat-transport reduction is statistically resolved within the v4 5-pair ensemble at the Pöhlker-Dg-matched configuration.
+The results motivate targeted follow-up using larger ensembles, additional seasons (a July ensemble is planned for v5), convection-permitting resolution, observational constraints on rainforest aerosol emissions, and higher-fidelity cloud microphysics.
 We release all code, bug-fix patches, Docker builds, and analysis scripts at github.com/bluesaltbarrier/blue-salt-barrier.

 DOI